anodal88/percyNightmare/README.md

 7. git clone https://github.com/anodal88/percy-poc.git this is a publi project folder created just to intend serve as a demo
 8. npm install
 9. In order to upload the pictures taken during your test excecution please be sure to export the PERCY_TOKEN (STEP 3)
-10. to see how it works open one the html files inside of the folder pages and make a ui change
-11. And excecute `npm run test` to excute all the tests
+10. And excecute `npm run test` to excute all the tests
-12. Go to your percy account and you should see a build with the screenshot taken
+11. Go to your percy account and you should see a build with the screenshot taken
-13. To change the target of your tests go and edit `environment.js` file and edit the baseUrl attribute
+12. To change the target of your tests go and edit `environment.js` file and edit the baseUrl attribute